thenativeweb/wolkenkit-client-js/README.md

 ## Documentation

-See [Buildling a client](https://docs.wolkenkit.io/latest/reference/building-a-client/connecting-to-an-application) on how to use this module to build a client that connects to a [wolkenkit](https://www.wolkenkit.io) application.
+See [Building a client](https://docs.wolkenkit.io/latest/reference/building-a-client/connecting-to-an-application) on how to use this module to build a client that connects to a [wolkenkit](https://www.wolkenkit.io) application.

 ## Running the build